patois/xray/README.md

 xray requires IDA 7.2+ (with some effort it may be backported to 7.0).

+This IDAPython project is compatible with Python3.
+For compatibility with older versions of IDA, you may want to check out the Python2 branch of this project.

 ## Usage:
 The plugin offers two distinct filtering/highlighting features:
 * "xray", a persistent, configurable regular expression parser that